 When employers make gratitude a habit and recognize the value of employees’ contributions, it encourages the latter to strive for greater results, she adds.
 With that, business will inevitably grow as team members champion the brand.

-According to Archer Chiang, CEO at Giftpack, an AI-powered service that helps employers send personalized gifts, employees are also clamoring for are ways to improve their mental health or have more fun experiences–no surprise, given the repercussions of COVID-19 still reverberating nationwide.
+According to Archer Chiang, CEO at Giftpack, an AI-powered service that helps employers send personalized gifts, employees are also clamoring for are ways to improve their mental health or have more fun experiences–no surprise, given the still-ongoing repercussions of COVID-19.

 “Anything that helps people do things like fishing, painting, looking good, working out, dressing up or hanging out with friends is popular this year,” Chiang says.
 “Experience is a lot more valuable for people nowadays than just owning stuff.”